-Thrill One, A SHOC Announce Largest Partnership in Action Sports History
+Thrill One, A SHOC announce largest partnership in action sports history

 Rodriguez said, “I’m so pumped to see Thrill One and A SHOC team up.
 Both look for innovative ways to put athletes in the best position to succeed and reach their goals.
 Joining forces to elevate the fan and athlete experience will take action sports to the next level.”

-Since its 2020 founding, Thrill One Sports & Entertainment has become the category leader in action sports with the largest social audience in the space – over 40 million aggregate followers, the majority being digitally native, Gen Z and Millennial fans.
-As part of their partnership, Thrill One will collaborate with A SHOC to create original content for both its own channels and its linear television partners.
+Since its 2020 founding, Thrill One Sports & Entertainment has become the category leader in action sports with the largest social audience in the space – more than 40 million aggregate followers, the majority being digitally native, Gen Z and Millennial fans.
+As part of the partnership, Thrill One will collaborate with A SHOC to create original content for both its own channels and its linear television partners.

 A SHOC will also be integrated into Thrill One’s extensive 2022 calendar of more than 80 worldwide events.
-Nitro Circus kicks off its global touring cycle in March with a month-long Australian run then will launch a North American trek starting this spring.
-SLS, skateboarding’s premier global league featuring 50 of the world’s best skaters and over 20 Tokyo Olympians, will return for its 12th Championship Tour.
+Nitro Circus kicks off its global touring cycle in March with a month-long Australian run then will launch a North American trek starting in the spring.
+SLS, skateboarding’s premier global league featuring 50 of the world’s best skaters and more than 20 Tokyo Olympians, will return for its 12th Championship Tour.
 Nitro RX builds on the success of its inaugural 2021 U.S. series with the addition of multiple international stops to create a 10-race global circuit this season.